-- · Transcripts of all undergraduate and graduate study if any - Official transcripts indicating an earned bachelor's degree from an regionally accredited college or university - Response to a proctored essay asking the applicant to describe and reflect on two or more experiences that demonstrate the applicant's commitment to lifelong learning, enthusiasm for teaching, and ability to establish productive and ethical relationships with others - Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching - General Knowledge Licensure Exam (This score may be submitted after admission to the University but before the student has completed 6 SH of coursework) - Documentation of Computer Literacy by portfolio or approved course work from an accredited 2- year or 4-year institution of higher education.
-(Documentation of computer literacy may be submitted after admission to the University but before the student has completed 6 SH of coursework)
+- •Transcripts of all undergraduate and graduate study if any - •Official transcripts indicating an earned bachelor's degree from an regionally accredited college or university - •Response to a proctored essay asking the applicant to describe and reflect on two or more experiences that demonstrate the applicant's commitment to lifelong learning, enthusiasm for teaching, and ability to establish productive and ethical relationships with others - •Three (3) letters of recommendation from individuals familiar with the applicant's dispositions that are related to teaching - •General Knowledge Licensure Exam (This score may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program) - •Documentation of Computer Literacy by portfolio or approved course work from an accredited 2- year or 4-year institution of higher education.
+(Documentation of computer literacy may be submitted after admission to the University but before the student has completed 6 SH of coursework and applies to the Teacher Education Program)

-The Division of Education Graduate Committee reviews all applicants for admission to the Teacher Education Program to make the following assessments:
+The Division of Education Graduate Faculty reviews all applicants for admission to the Teacher Education Program to make the following assessments:

-- Content Knowledge based on transcripts of all undergraduate and graduate study and score on the General Knowledge Licesure Exam. - Computer literacy based on a portfolio to include word processing, spreadsheet, and a multimedia presentation; or approved coursework from an accredited 2-year or 4-year institution of higher education - Dispositions based on evaluation of the admissions essay and letters of recommendation.

-If an applicant has a GPA of 2.75 from a regionally accredited college or university, a score of at least 148 on the Praxis II 20511 Fundamental Subjects test, three satisfactory reference letters, documentation of computer literacy, and an acceptable response to the admissions essay, the applicant may be admitted directly to the Teacher Education Program at time of admission to the University.
+- Content Knowledge based on transcripts of all undergraduate and graduate study and score on the General Knowledge Licensure exam. - Computer literacy based on a portfolio to include word processing, spreadsheet, and a multimedia presentation or approved coursework from his/her undergraduate experience. - Dispositions based on evaluation of the admissions essay and letters of recommendation.
+If an applicant has a GPA of 2.75 from a regionally accredited college or university, a qualifying score on both components of the General Knowledge Licensure Exam, three satisfactory reference letters, documentation of computer literacy, and an acceptable response to the admissions essay, the applicant may be admitted directly to the Teacher Education Program at time of admission to the university.

-If an applicant is not admitted to the Teacher Education Program at the time of admission to the University, the applicant must request admission to the Teacher Education Program after successful completion of six (6) semester hours.
-At this time, the Division of Education Graduate Committee reviews the student's qualifications for admission to the Teacher Education Program.
-The Division of Education Graduate Committee will assess the candidate on the following standards: content knowledge, and dispositions in the four domains of the conceptual framework.
-The following data will be used for this assessment.

-- · A grade of "B" or higher on six (6) semester hours of course work in the MAT-SPED program. - · Score on the General Knowledge Licesure Exam - · Documentation of computer literacy. - Assessment of the candidate's dispositions by all Pfeiffer Division of Education faculty members who have taught the student.
+- If an applicant is not admitted to the Teacher Education Program at the time of admission to the university, the applicant must request admission to the Teacher Education Program after successful completion of six (6) semester hours.
+At this time, the Division of Education Graduate Faculty reviews the student's qualifications for admission to the Teacher Education Program.
+The Division of Education Graduate Faculty will assess the candidate on the following standards: content knowledge, and dispositions in the four domains of the conceptual framework.
+The following data will be used for this assessment. - A grade of "B" or higher on six (6) semester hours of course work in the MAT-SPED program. - o Score on the General Knowledge Licensure Exam - o Documentation of computer literacy. - o Assessment of the candidate's dispositions by all Pfeiffer Division of Education faculty members who have taught the student.

-Additional content area course work at the undergraduate level may be required for candidates for admission in to the Teacher Education Program.
+Additional content area course work at the undergraduate level may be required for candidates for admission into the Teacher Education Program.

 Master of Arts in Teaching candidates may request a waiver from up to three courses in the initial licensure phase of the program based on successful completion of previous coursework that demonstrates mastery of the content at the initial licensure level.
-A waiver form and appropriate documentation must be presented to the Graduate Education Committee for review.
-Candidates will be informed in writing of the committee's decision.
+A waiver form and appropriate documentation must be presented to the Graduate Education Faculty for review.
+Candidates will be informed in writing of the decision.